mathigon/textbooks/quadratic-equations/content.md

 negative ones).
 Both `b` and `c` could be 0, but `a` can’t be 0 because then we would just have a linear equation.

+{.todo} The variables, or pronumeral, are the letters or unknowns in an expression or equation.
+The coefficient is the number (whole, rational, irrational, real) in front of a variable.

 The graph of a quadratic equation always has a “curved” shape like the one we saw before.
 This shape is called a __Parabola__.